Resources

 Cesare Pavese

-Most of the specific products discussed on OneBag.com can be obtained from the suppliers listed below.
-Rather than provide an exhaustive list of source references, I have chosen to include only those that I personally have found particularly valuable.
-Other types of reference links (including some leading to additional suppliers) are on the TraveLinks page.
+Rather than provide an exhaustive list of supplier and other source references, I have chosen to include only those that I personally have found particularly valuable.
+Other types of reference links (including some that lead to additional suppliers) are on the TraveLinks page.

-Note that all product recommendations stem solely from personal experiences; this is not a commercial venture, and I have no financial interest in any aspects of the travel industry.
-The popularity of this site has led to suppliers sending me products for review, and while I am happy to learn of (and try out) new items, I will only recommend those that I (or my wife) have personally used, and found both praiseworthy and deserving of the valuable space in a single small bag.
+Note that all product recommendations stem solely from personal experiences; this is not a commercial venture, and I have no financial interest in either the travel industry or any of the companies I mention, except as disclosed here.
+The popularity of this site has led to suppliers sending me products for review, and while I am happy to learn of (and try out) new items, I will recommend only those that I (or my wife) have personally used, and found both praiseworthy and deserving of the valuable space in a single small bag.

-I strongly encourage you to inform manufacturers that you heard about their products on this Web site.
-No, I don't get any commissions, but it helps send the message that their market includes enlightened buyers ... people who care about the issues explored here.
+I strongly encourage you to inform manufacturers that you heard about their products on this Web site, as it helps send the message that their market includes enlightened buyers … people who care about the issues explored here.

 That said, remember that all travel product stores stay in business by selling you stuff.
 As such, and given their broad offerings of tempting gadgets, they can be the bane of the traveller wishing to go light!

-Adventure clothing specialist Tilley Endurables makes superb — if not inexpensive — travel wear; many of their products come with lifetime guarantees, pretty unusual in the clothing business!
+Adventure clothing specialist Tilley Endurables makes quality — if not inexpensive — travel wear; many of their products come with lifetime guarantees, pretty unusual in the clothing business!
 They have a great eye for classic styles, their "AdventureCloth" stands up to the rigours of travel better than most anything, and their travel socks are unbeatable.
-Truth is, you could pretty much do all your travel clothing shopping at Tilley, and not have to fret about making unwise choices.

 Active women will find Title Nine of particular interest, as they make a good sports bra that also serves well as a regular one.

 It is surprisingly difficult to find high quality, well designed travel packs; many once-excellent brands have disappeared over the years.
 Product lines that used to include excellent offerings are now more directed to what an ill-informed market seems to demand: ever larger bags, attached wheels, and the like.
-But the MEI (originally Mountain Equipment Inc.) brand, once threatened with extinction, is now capably manufactured in California by Genuine Gear, operated by a long-time veteran of the original company (and also one of the few manufacturers that produces all its products locally, a pleasant departure from the offshore approach favoured by most).
-You can — and should — buy MEI bags directly from Genuine Gear; their Internet presence is a modest one, and should not be confused with a reseller site for the Voyageur bag that is operated by a customer of theirs.
-Eagle Creek and Patagonia continue to thrive, with good quality products, though none that I currently believe to be "best in class".
+But the MEI brand, once threatened with extinction, is now capably manufactured in California by Mountain Equipment Inc., operated by a long-time veteran of the original company (and also one of the few manufacturers that produces all its products locally, a pleasant departure from the offshore approach favoured by most).
+(There is also a sort of fan site for the Voyageur bag, operated by a customer of theirs, who then simply forwards any orders to MEI.)

 Montana's Red Oxx Manufacturing makes the best general-purpose business bag.
-Red Oxx, New York's Tough Traveler, and Washington's Tom Bihn all have appealing dual-purpose offerings; the specific models that I recommend are designed for optimal packing.
+Red Oxx, MEI, and New York's Tough Traveler all have appealing dual-purpose offerings; the specific models that I recommend are designed for optimal packing.

-Kiva Designs and Barefoot Enterprises both make excellent lightweight daypacks that are well-suited for being packed inside your regular bag.
+Sea to Summit, Hammock Bliss, Eagle Creek, and Eddie Bauer all make excellent lightweight day bags that are well-suited for being packed inside your regular bag.

-Mountain Safety Research (MSR) makes the very handy Packtowl®, the high-tech MIOX® (water) Purifier, and a variety of other excellent products for the backpacking crowd.
+Cascade Designs makes the very handy PackTowl® and a variety of other excellent products for the backpacking crowd.

 Travel Medicine offers an extensive assortment of water filters, medical kits, and other health-related products.
 They also publish the annually updated International Travel Health Guide, covering over 190 countries.